sidneycadot/same70/markdown/StartupSequence.md

 The C or C++ file containing `main()` will usually include the file `$(ASFDIR)/common/services/clock/sysclk.h`, which is set up to include a file `conf_clock.h`, followed by the microprocessor-specific version of the header `sysclk.h` header file.

-The file `conf_clock.h` is an ASF configuration header file, i.e., a header file that a program that uses the ASF needs to have to communicate configuration information to `deeper' layers of header- and source-files.
-ASF header- and source files assume that such files are available.
-The `conf' header files communicate configuration information to the ASF header- and source-files via preprocessor values.
+The file `conf_clock.h` is an ASF configuration header file, i.e., a header file that an application program that uses the ASF needs to provide to communicate configuration information to deeper layers of ASF header- and source-files.
+Some ASF header- and source files assume that such files are available.
+These `conf_*.h` header files provide configuration information to the ASF header- and source-files using preprocessor symbols.

 In case of `conf_clock.h`, the configuration information to be provided consists of clock sources and (optionally) settings for the clock multipliers and divisors.

 On the SAME70 XPlained board, a 12 MHz external crystal oscillator is present that serves as a source for a PLL.
 In this configuration, the `sysclk_init()` function performs the following steps:

 1. system_init_flash(CHIP_FREQ_CPU_MAX)
-2. pll_enable_source(CONFIG_PLL0_SOURCE);
+2. pll_enable_source(CONFIG_PLL0_SOURCE)
-3. pll_config_defaults(&pllcfg, 0);
+3. pll_config_defaults(&pllcfg, 0)
-4. pll_enable(&pllcfg, 0);
+4. pll_enable(&pllcfg, 0)
-5. pll_wait_for_lock(0);
+5. pll_wait_for_lock(0)
-6. pmc_mck_set_division(CONFIG_SYSCLK_DIV);
+6. pmc_mck_set_division(CONFIG_SYSCLK_DIV)
-7. pmc_switch_mck_to_pllack(CONFIG_SYSCLK_PRES);
+7. pmc_switch_mck_to_pllack(CONFIG_SYSCLK_PRES)
-8. SystemCoreClockUpdate();
+8. SystemCoreClockUpdate()
-9. system_init_flash(sysclk_get_cpu_hz());
+9. system_init_flash(sysclk_get_cpu_hz())

 ### 5.2.2 The `board_init()` function

 The `board_init()` function is defined in `$(ASFDIR)/sam/boards/same70_xplained/init.c`.

-The intention of the ASF `board_init()` function is to initialize the SAME70 and its external peripherals (residing outside of the SAME70, but on the same PCB).
+The intention of the ASF `board_init()` function is to initialize the SAME70 and its external peripherals, i.e., components residing outside of the SAME70, but on the same PCB, such as LEDs, an Ethernet PHY, etcetera.

-The following steps are implemented.
-Note that the behavior of these steps is configurable at compile time; most of these steps can be skipped.
-Unfortunately, there is no externally documented specification, it is necessary to inspect the source code to see which configuration options are present.
+Below is a list of steps performed byu the `board_init()` function.
+Note that the behavior of these steps is configurable at compile time using the `conf_*.h` mechanism described above; most of these steps can be skipped.
+Unfortunately, there appears to be no seperate documentation about the supported configuration options, it is necessary to inspect the source code of examples anddriver code provided by the ASF to see which configuration options are available.

 1. The SAME70 watchdog timer (WDT) peripheral is disabled.
-If the watchdog timer is not disabled, the SANE70 will be reset 8 seconds after starting.
+If the watchdog timer is not disabled, the SAME70 will be reset 8 seconds after starting.
 2. TCM memory will be enabled or disabled.
 In the former case, data from the `.itcm_lma` segment may be copied to the `.itcm` segment.
 3. I/O ports (PIOx peripherals) are initialized.
 4. The USART1 peripheral pins are configured.